-Custodial credit risk is the risk that, in the event of the failure of a depository financial institution, the Organization will not be able to recover its deposits.
-Although the Organization does not have a formal deposit policy, it maintains deposits at federally insured banks and strives to minimize its exposure to custodial credit risks by maintaining deposits at institutions with demonstrated financial strength.
+Organization does not have a formal deposit policy, it maintains deposits at federally insured banks and strives to minimize its exposure to custodial credit risks by maintaining deposits at institutions with demonstrated financial strength.
 Bank balances are insured by the Federal Deposit Insurance Corporation up to \$250,000 per bank.
-The total cash maintained by the Association in their bank as of September 30, 2015 which was subject to custodial credit risk was \$1,207,142.
+The total cash maintained by the Association in their bank as of September 30, 2016 which was subject to custodial credit risk was \$1,018,734.
 Management believes that this credit risk exposure was mitigated by the financial strength of the banking institution in which the deposits were held.
 In addition, Management monitors cash balances on a daily basis as a part of the Organization's cash management practices.